Arlington, Washington: Transportation

 Historically, Arlington developed along several railroads that have since been abandoned or re-purposed.
 The Seattle, Lake Shore and Eastern Railway, which spurred the establishment of Arlington in the 1880s, ran north–south through Arlington on its main line between Snohomish and the Canada–United States border.
 In 1892, it was acquired by the Northern Pacific Railway, which was acquired by Burlington Northern in 1970.
 Burlington Northern abandoned the railroad in 1972, favoring a parallel route to the west through Marysville, and it was converted into the Centennial Trail in the 1990s and 2000s.
 A Northern Pacific branch to Darrington, following the modern-day State Route 530, was built in 1901 and abandoned in 1990; the county government plans to use the right of way for the Whitehorse Trail, a multi-purpose trail.

 The city of Arlington owns the Arlington Municipal Airport, located 3 mi southwest of downtown Arlington.
 The airport is primarily used for general aviation and light business, and is home to 475 aircraft, including 10 helicopters, 20 gliders, and 23 ultra-light aircraft.
 Approximately 130 businesses are located on airport property, of which one-quarter are involved in aviation-related uses directly impacting the airport.
 In the 1990s, the airport was explored as a candidate for expansion into a regional airport to relieve Seattle–Tacoma International Airport.
 The plan was ultimately abandoned by 1996, as the Puget Sound Regional Council instead chose to construct a third runway at Seattle–Tacoma International Airport.

 Utilities

 Electric power in Arlington is provided by the Snohomish County Public Utility District (PUD), a consumer-owned public utility that purchases most of its electricity from the federal Bonneville Power Administration (BPA).
 The BPA operates the region's system of electrical transmission lines, including Path 3, a major national transmission corridor running along the eastern side of Arlington towards British Columbia.
+The PUD also operates a microgrid project in Arlington that comprises a 3 acre solar array and battery system that stores up to 1 MWh of electricity.
 Cascade Natural Gas and Puget Sound Energy provide natural gas to Arlington residents and businesses north and south of State Route 531, respectively; two major north–south gas pipelines run through Arlington and are maintained by the Olympic Pipeline Company, a subsidiary of BP, and the Northwest Pipeline Company, a subsidiary of Williams Companies.
-Arlington is served by three telephone companies and internet service providers: Comcast (Xfinity), Frontier Communications (including Verizon FiOS), and Wave Broadband.
+Arlington is served by several telephone companies and internet service providers, including Comcast (Xfinity), Frontier Communications (including Verizon FiOS), and Wave Broadband.